BAY OF LIFE: From Wind to Whales

 In Bay of Life they showcase the region’s natural richness in the context of human occupation and environmental impacts, from Native Americans to Spanish colonizers and American settlers—and up to the present day.
 Events triggered by the Gold Rush in the 19th century led to the overexploitation of resources, which stripped the land of trees and the sea of fish and marine mammals.
 But this ecological collapse has been reversed in our time through a unique combination of efforts involving committed conservationists, visionary scientists, dedicated philanthropists, enlightened politicians, and an engaged citizenry.
 In Bay of Life Lanting and Eckstrom describe an ecological recovery which shows that damaged ecosystems can be restored.
 That offers a model for other places at a time when we need such stories of hope.

-Bay of Life will be launched in connection with important dates that have played a role in the restoration of Monterey Bay including the 30th anniversary of the Monterey Bay National Marine Sanctuary in 2022.
+The Project launched October 2022 in connection with important dates that have played a role in the restoration of Monterey Bay including the 30th anniversary of the Monterey Bay National Marine Sanctuary.

-Bay of Life will be published by Earth Aware Editions as a book in various formats for different audiences including a Collector’s Edition for partners, supporters and decision makers; a hardcover edition for the project launch and initial distribution; a softcover edition for a broader audience; and a Spanish-language edition to expand the reach into Latinx communities are in development for 2024.
+The Bay of Life book was published by Earth Aware Editions as a book in various formats for different audiences including a Collector’s Edition for partners, supporters and decision makers and a hardcover edition for the project launch and initial distribution.
+A softcover edition for a broader audience; and a Spanish-language edition to expand the reach into Latinx communities are in development for 2024.

-A traveling exhibition will be produced by the Santa Cruz Museum of Art and History, featuring images and stories from the book along with additional interactive content designed to stimulate community engagement.
+A traveling exhibition debuted at the Santa Cruz Museum of Art and History in January 2023, featuring images and stories from the book along with additional interactive content designed to stimulate community engagement.

-A series of public presentations and private events will be produced by Frans Lanting and Christine Eckstrom in collaboration with partners and beneficiaries to highlight their activities and goals.
+A series of presentations and events, both public and private, are being produced by Frans Lanting and Christine Eckstrom in collaboration with partners and beneficiaries to highlight their activities and goals.